Tilting Point acquires publishing rights for WhaleApp’s Hidden Hotel: Miami Mystery

 Tilting Point accelerates success for mobile game developers with its progressive publishing model.
 It can start with scaling games through UA funding and management.
 It can team up an co-develop games, or it can eventually acquire the developer and game through an acquisition.
 Tilting Point recently raised funding so it could do all of that.

-WhaleApp founder Ilya Turpiashvili said in a statement that his company trusts Tilting Point will scale the game higher, and he said his own company will concentrate on making new titles that are in soft launch now.

-Last year, the company also acquired free-to-play mobile games and assets from gambling technology software leader Playtech plc., including the San Diego-based FTX Games, known for publishing Narcos: Cartel Wars, The Walking Dead: Slots and Criminal Minds: The Mobile Game.
+Last year, Tilting Point also acquired free-to-play mobile games and assets from gambling technology software leader Playtech plc., including the San Diego-based FTX Games, known for publishing Narcos: Cartel Wars, The Walking Dead: Slots and Criminal Minds: The Mobile Game.
 Additional acquisitions for Tilting Point in 2020 include hit titles such as Star Trek: Timelines and TerraGenesis.

 WhaleApp has more than 500 employees.